top of page

 • All games must start on time!
 (IF A TEAM IS 10+ MINUTES LATE the opposing team gets the option for a 10-0 disqualification score)

-• games are played in 55-minute time limits - not a set number of innings. umpires will call out the official start time before every game and set an alarm for 55-minutes. when the alarm sounds, the full inning is finished and game ends. if the 3rd-out in the bottom of the inning occurs before the alarm goes off, another full inning takes place, even if it is by one second.
+• games are played and must finish under the 60-minute time limit - not a set number of innings. umpires will call out the official start time before every game and set an alarm for 52-minutes. when the alarm sounds, one more full inning will take place.

 • Each team gets an equal number of at-bats.